blur-network/dpow-blur/README.md

 <h2 id="compile"> Compile from Source and Chain-Build with Dependencies </h2>

-*Libhydrogen requires CMake 3.14+ to compile.
-If your distribution does not include this in the package manager, you can download the latest release's source from here: <a href="https://github.com/Kitware/CMake/releases/download/v3.15.2/cmake-3.15.2.tar.gz">CMake 3.15.2 from Kitware's github</a>*

-Once Downloaded, run `./configure` or `./bootstrap`, then `make && sudo make install`

-Minimal Dependencies: `sudo apt-get install autotools-dev curl cmake build-essential`
+Minimal Dependencies: `sudo apt-get install autotools-dev curl cmake build-essential libtool`

 **The following will chain-build dependencies and then all binaries in source:** `make release-cross-linux-x86_64`